51Degrees/documentation/src/info/dependencies.md

 - We will use >= binding where possible. (i.e. the package should work with the target version and any later version)
 - We will target the oldest version that:
   - Has no known vulnerabilities.
-  - Is compatible with the most recent stable (i.e. non-beta, rtm, etc) version
+  - Is compatible with the most recent stable (i.e. non-beta, rtm, etc.) version
 - We use Azure DevOps with Microsoft-hosted build agents, as such, the pre-built packages may include low-level dependencies based on the [software](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted) that is available on these build agents.

 If you are having trouble with a particular dependency, check our @faqs for common problems and solutions.